cleskowsky/cleskowsky.github.io/_posts/2021-09-14-hiring-notes.md

 ## Past behaviour

-* What sorts of things do you like to work on in a day?
-(What’s an ideal day for you?)
 * What are you most proud of accomplishing during this time?
 * What were the trouble spots, the things you struggled with, during this time?
 * Can you tell us about a time when you were under a lot of pressure at work and what you did to get through it?